abdul-basit-qureshi/Basic-To-Do-List-application-using-Django/README.md

 ## Usage

+To use the To-Do List application, follow these steps:

+1. Log in to the application using your username and password.
-To add a new task, click the "Add Task" button and enter the task details in the form.
-To edit an existing task, click the "Edit" button next to the task you want to modify and update the task details in the form.
-To delete a task, click the "Delete" button next to the task you want to remove.
+2. To add a new task, click the "+" icon and enter the task details in the form.
+You can include a description of the task and current stauts.
+3. To edit an existing task, click the task name you want to modify and update the task details in the form.
+This is useful if you need to change the status and add more information to the task description.

-## Contributing

-If you want to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch for your changes
-3. Make your changes and commit them to your branch
-4. Push your branch to your forked repository
-5. Create a pull request to merge your changes with the main repository

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+4. To delete a task, click the "X" icon next to the task you want to remove.
+This is useful if you no longer need to do the task or if you accidentally added it.
+5. To search for a task, enter keywords in the search bar and click the "Search" button.
+The application will display a list of tasks that match your search criteria.
+6. To log out of the application, click the "Log out" button.

 ## Acknowledgments